riedyw/PoshFunctions/ReadMe.md

-Get-UrlContent                 To get the HTML content of a specified URL Get-WordCount                  Gets summary statistics of all the words and how many of each there are grep                           A simple text filter to search for a string help                           Describe purpose of "Help" in 1-2 sentences.
+Get-UrlContent                 To get the HTML content of a specified URL Get-WordCount                  Gets summary statistics of all the words and how many of each there are grep                           A simple text filter to search for a string Help                           Describe purpose of "Help" in 1-2 sentences.
-Import-GroupISETheme           Describe purpose of "Import-GroupISETheme" in 1-2 sentences.
-Import-ISEThemeFile            Imports an ISE theme XML file into the registry.
-Invoke-Speak
+Invoke-Speak                   Use the speech synthesizer in Powershell.
+Can be synchronous or asynchronous.
+Option for random voice.
 Join-Object                    Combines two object lists based on a related property between them.
 Lock-Workstation               Locks the workstation mklink                         Mklink calls out to the Command Prompt (cmd.exe) and creates a link